caltechlibrary/newt/prototype3.md

 ## Questions and Explorations

-- Generated middleware using TypeScript running in Deno (e.g. validation, data enhancement. template engine)
+- Generated middleware using TypeScript running in Deno (e.g. validation, data enhancement)
-  - Should the template engine be generated or generic?
-- Can I compile useful Python libraries to WASM and run via WASI in Deno+TypeScript?
+- Explore Dataset/datasetd as a simpler JSON data source to Postgres+PostgREST

 ## Desirable Features